tobiscr/application-connector-manager/docs/user/technical-reference/07-10-application-gateway-details.md

 ## Application Gateway URL

-To call a remote system's API from a workload with Application Gateway, you use the URL to the `central-application-gateway.kyma-system` service at an appropriate port and with a respective suffix to access the API of a specific application.
+To call a remote system's API from a workload with Application Gateway, you use the URL to the `central-application-gateway.kyma-system` service at an appropriate port and with a respective suffix to access the API of a specific Application.

 The suffix and the port number differ depending on whether you're using Kyma in the [Standalone or Compass mode](../README.md):